Smallville season 3: Last minute changes

-Not all of the last minute changes are about adding new situations to an episode.
+Not all of the last minute changes were about adding new situations to an episode.
 Ken Horton pulled a scene in "Phoenix" before it aired, which involved Chloe informing Lionel that she will no longer help him dig up information on Clark.
 He then placed it in "Extinction", which he felt was a better location for it given the events that transpired in "Phoenix".
 Rutger Hauer was supposed to reprise his role as Morgan Edge for the episode "Shattered", but he had a scheduling conflict that prevented him from returning.
 Instead, the crew hired Patrick Bergin, and had to rewrite the episode to feature a Morgan Edge who had recently undergone plastic surgery to alter his appearance and voice.
-One of the reasons for casting Bergin is because the two actors have the same build, lending to the realism that these two actors could portray the same character.
-Scenes involving Allison Mack and Kristin Kreuk were cut from the episode "Memoria"—with the exception of the opening teaser where Lana finds Lex on the balcony and then informing Clark—as the team felt they were inappropriate for the episode, which stood well on just the story arc involving Clark, Lex and Lionel.
+One of the reasons for casting Bergin was because the two actors have the same build, lending to the realism that these two actors could portray the same character.
+Scenes involving Allison Mack and Kristin Kreuk were cut from the episode "Memoria"—with the exception of the opening teaser where Lana finds Lex on the balcony and then informing Clark—as the team felt they were inappropriate for the episode, which stood well on just the story arc involving Clark, Lex, and Lionel.
 This also directed the episode into more of a "mothers and sons" feel that departed from the usual "fathers and sons" tone the show had come to use.